marcessi/marcessi/README.md

 ### 🚀 Featured Project

 #### [Whomp'Em Remake](https://github.com/marcessi/WhompEm)
-A modern recreation of the NES classic *Whomp'Em* using C++ and a custom game engine framework.
+A modern recreation of the NES classic *Whomp'Em* using C++ and OpenGL.
 It features:
 - Rich player animations and combat mechanics
 - Power-ups, enemy AI, and boss fights
 - Multiple UI screens, sound effects, and music